The Science of Climate Change (837F8)

 30 credits, Level 7 (Masters)

-This course introduces you to the physical science basis of climate change, recognising that the audience is comprised substantially of non-climate specialists.
+This module introduces you to the physical science basis of climate change, recognising that the audience is comprised substantially of non-climate specialists.

 7%: Practical (Laboratory)